 3. Fully understand brand perception

 Whether we like to admit it or not, our own biases frequently shape our perceptions.
 If you are inside the jar you can’t read the label.
-Without an audit, no one within an organization can provide a candid overview of how that brand is perceived, whether they are assessing external perception (by customers and clients) or internal (by colleagues).
-A brand audit allows you to look back into your brand almost from an “out of brand perspective ”.
-This looking back from a distance gives critical analysis, without any preconceived ideas.
+Without an audit, no one within an organisation can provide a candid overview of how that brand is perceived, whether they are assessing external perception (by customers and clients) or internal (by colleagues).
+A brand audit allows you to look back into your brand almost from an “out of brand perspective”.
+This objective review gives critical analysis, without any preconceived ideas.

 4. Identify weaknesses